Ship sinking in China puts focus on captain's role

-BEIJING Three years before the cruise ship he was steering capsized in the Yangtze River, the Chinese government honoured captain Zhang Shunwen for saving the life of an elderly man who had suffered an asthma attack.
+BEIJING Three years before the cruise ship he was steering capsized in the Yangtze River, the Chinese government honored captain Zhang Shuwen for saving the life of an elderly man who had suffered an asthma attack.

 Zhang is now the focus of attention after his ship, the Eastern Star, sank on Monday night during a fierce storm, in what may be China's worst maritime disaster in almost 70 years.
 At least 19 bodies have been found and more than 400 people are missing.